Rashad-Muntar/micro-reddit/README.md

 ### Description

-    App that includes data modeling assosiations and active record migrations to practice by building a light weight Reddit clone.
+    App that includes data modeling associations and active record migrations to practice by building a light weight Reddit clone.

 ## Built With